 About Nurse Aimée

 Aimée Swanner is our school nurse.
-Known affectionately as “Nurse Aimée”, this is her sixth year at Kiroli.
+Known affectionately as “Nurse Aimée”, this is her seventh year at Kiroli.
 A Louisiana Tech graduate with over 20 years of maternal/child experience, Aimée began her career in the school system when her oldest son started kindergarten at Kiroli.
 Before becoming a school nurse, she worked in the Neonatal Intensive Care Unit (NICU) at St. Francis Medical Center.

 Nurse Aimée says, “I love my job as the nurse at Kiroli.
 I hope every child feels love and compassion each time they visit my office, pass me in the halls or see me out in public.
 We all need a little extra kindness in our life.
 I hope my Kiroli kiddos find that kindness in me and my nursing care.”